ellyzaveta/parallel-computing/README.md

 ## 🔷 Lab 1 [Study of basic operations with threads of execution]

 #### Goal
-Consider basic operations with threads of execution, learn to use non-blocking parallelization to solve the simplest mathematical problems
+Consider basic operations with threads of execution, learn to use non-blocking parallelization to solve the simplest mathematical problems.

 #### Task
 Create a text string and reverse it (for example, “abc” will become “cba”).